MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 ### Install app & drivers

-First of all you'll need to install the following app and drivers to your HE hub.
+First of all you'll need to install the following app and drivers in your HE hub.

 **Suggestion:** Open these links in a new browser tab so it will be easier for you to follow the instructions.